dbeaudoinfortin/WANem/README.md

 * Open Browser to http://localhost/WANem to configure your WANem.

 ## Optional - bridge configuration

+When using a bridge configuration, make sure when setting the latency / Bandwidth to apply it to all physical interfaces from the bridge!

+As example, you want to have 30ms latency with 10Mbit Bandwidth.
+In this case you need to set to each interface 15ms (30ms / 2) and 10Mbit.
+With this configuration the sending and receiving packets, between two hosts, are applied 15ms latency in each direction, when passing the interface.
+The 10Mbit on alll Interfaces is needed to enforce the 10Mbit bandwidth in all possible directions.

 * Install Software
 	* apt-get install bridge-utils (only needed if bridge mode is wanted)